Sexual misconduct, sex discrimination and sexual harassment policy and reporting procedures

 What should I do if I am accused of sexual misconduct?

 Do not contact the complainant.
-It is recommended that you contact the Dean of Students, or Assistant Dean of Students who can explain the procedures for dealing with complaints of sexual misconduct.
-Counselors are also available on campus and can speak with you confidentially.
+It is recommended that you contact the Assistant Dean of Students, or Dean of Student Affairs, who can explain the procedures for dealing with complaints of sexual misconduct.
+Counselors may also available on campus and can speak with you confidentially.

 How can KCAI support complainants and remedy potential effects of sexual misconduct?